RabbitStewDio/Steropes.Tiles/README.md

 * rotated map rendering
 * map navigation independent of underlying rendering type
 * flexible rendering pipeline translates model data into rendering information
 * non-opinionated and clean separation between your model and the graphical representation
+* automatic generation of texture atlases
 * highly optimized
 * support for sprite layers and GUI integration

+## Status

+Steropes.Tiles is a functional library.
+However I am not quite happy with my original approach to read the map data, which feels complex and cumbersome.
+Additionally, setting up the mapping between backend and rendering code is currently overly complex too and probably should be more declarative in nature.

+This should be addressed in the next major release along side making the Unity3D integration a bit more approachable.

 ## License